The definitive explanation of the magic behind the theory

 E = mc2

-Einstein blends Space and Time into a constant because that's what a Linear mindset does with Ability and Desire—it combines them such that it becomes difficult to think of them as separate.
+Einstein blends Space and Time into a constant because that's what a Male mindset does with Ability and Desire—it combines them such that it becomes difficult to think of them as separate.

-Ever ask a Linear thinker to explain his feelings?
+Ever ask a Male thinker to explain his feelings?
 Ever wonder why he wants something so badly, yet the moment he has it, he no longer wants it anymore?

 That's why Einstein blended Space and Time into a constant.